dmrworse007/yt-uploader/README.md

 ## 1. What it does, in one paragraph

 Every 4 hours GitHub runs the workflow on its own servers.
-It reads your Drive "Viral Reels Bundle" folder (following the shortcuts into all 30 sub-bundles), skips editing junk (transitions, overlays, effects, etc.), picks a **random** reel it hasn't posted yet, reformats it into a vertical 1080×1920 Short, auto-writes a title/description/hashtags, uploads it to your channel, records it so it's never posted twice, and stops after 6 uploads/day.
-Your computer can be off the entire time.
+It reads a Drive (following the shortcuts into all 30 sub-bundles containing 10k+ reels), skips editing junk (transitions, overlays, effects, etc.), picks a **random** reel it hasn't posted yet, reformats it into a vertical 1080×1920 Short, auto-writes a title/description/hashtags, uploads it to the channel, records it so it's never posted twice, and stops after 6 uploads/day.
+The computer can be off the entire time.

 ---